Skip to statewide header Skip to site header Skip to main content Skip to site footer Skip to statewide footer

 Recommendation 3

-To ensure that Anaheim is receiving the revenue to which it is entitled, it should use its right to audit Angels ownership to obtain and review ownership’s records every year .
+To ensure that Anaheim is receiving the appropriate revenue, it should use its right to audit Angels ownership to obtain and review ownership’s records every year to determine if Anaheim received all revenue to which it is entitled.
 At a minimum, the review should include verifying key information used to calculate revenue from ticket sales, parking, and other events.
 The review should also include verifying, through physical inspections, if possible, that claimed work was performed.
-Anaheim should supplement these basic reviews with a complete audit of Angels ownership’s compliance with the lease agreement every three to four years.
-If Anaheim’s internal audit department is unable to perform the reviews at this frequency, Anaheim should contract with an external party to perform them.

 Agency response status: